maotao8/KPC/README.md

-# KPC
+# KoudaiPC
-KPC is an x86 PC emulator on smartphone
+KoudaiPC is an x86 PC emulator on smartphone